 Researchers, Scientists, and Promoters of Spirulina

-First time when I discovered Spirulina was a twenty years ago.
+First time when I discovered Spirulina was twenty years ago.
 I became interested in Tianshi products.
 I lived in Europe at this time.
-As Tianshi Distributor I read literature about herbal supplements and their influence on well-being.
+As Tianshi Distributor, I read literature about herbal supplements and their influence on well-being.
 Doctors wrote their experience and expertise in books.

 Tianshi company is worldwide.
 It had quarters in North America a few years ago.